xmrminer01102018/VegaToolsNConfigs/README.md

 VegaUbuntuGuideWithAutoTools - How to setup Vega mining in Ubuntu with 90% automation.
 Essentially the same as VegaUbuntuGuide but after a few manual downloads, run the scripts to setup.

-OptimalRunningSequencesForVegas - Vega running sequences for maximum hash rate(pre-CNv4).
+OptimalRunningSequencesForVegas - Vega running sequences for maximum hash rate(pre-CNr).

 OptimalRunningSequencesForRX470 - RX470 running sequences for maximum hash rate.